TomoKulusic/uniqast-processing-file/README.md

-# Uniqast Processing File
+# README

 This project contains a Node.js API server, a Golang processing service, a NATS message broker, and a MySQL database setup using Docker Compose.
 The setup supports both Docker and local development environments.

-The purpose of this project is to extract ftyp and moov atom boxes form mp4 file and to store it as the mp4 file.
+The purpose of this project is to extract ftyp and moov atom boxes from an MP4 file and store it as the MP4 file.

 Additional things added:
 - Docker